-Gordon Brown, Minister of Finance, addressed ministers from twenty countries, including representatives of G8 and those from emerging countries such as China, India and Brazil, at a meeting on climate change and climate change. willingness to reduce fossil fuels.
-He told the participants that the United Kingdom had succeeded in reducing its carbon emissions without endangering the country's economy.
-He even adds that the economic indicators of a country could only flourish if we take
+Gordon Brown, Minister of Finance, addressed ministers from twenty countries, including representatives of the G8 and those from emerging countries such as China, India and Brazil, at a meeting on climate change and desire to reduce fossil fuels.
+He told participants that the United Kingdom has succeeded in reducing its carbon emissions without endangering the country's economy.
+He even adds that a country's economic indicators could only flourish if we take

-environmental issues, traditionally treated independently, must now be linked to the economic sector within any government.
-These statements challenge the position of the United States, which, it should be remembered, has not ratified the Kyoto Protocol, which aims to regulate emissions of greenhouse gases.
-Indeed, the US administration has responded that respecting the Kyoto Protocol agreements would have adverse effects on jobs because they say many would be exported to developing countries or there is no ecological policy.
-James Connaughton, director of the Environment and Quality Department at the White House, said the answer to the problem lay solely in the emergence of new technologies.
-Prime Minister Tony Blair encourages investment in new “green” technologies, but also calls for the emergence of an international consensus.
-Gordon Brown on his side does not express any doubt as to the
+environment, traditionally treated independently, must now be attached to the economic sector within any government.
+These statements challenge the position of the United States which, let us remember, has not ratified the Kyoto protocol, which aims to regulate greenhouse gas emissions.
+Indeed, the American administration replied that respecting the agreements of the Kyoto protocol would have negative effects on jobs since, according to them, many would be exported to developing countries where there is no ecological policy.
+James Connaughton, director of the Environment and Quality department at the White House said the answer to the problem lay only in the emergence of new technologies.
+Prime Minister Tony Blair encourages investment in new “green” technologies but also advocates the emergence of an international consensus.
+Gordon Brown for his part does not express any doubt as to the

 validity regarding climate change.
 However, the “New Economics Foundation” (NEF) wants to be critical of the positions of the British government which, for example, calls for the development of renewable energies in emerging countries but does not put pressure on the World Bank to limit credits to energies. fossils or transfer them to projects for the deployment of sustainable energy sources.